vtexdocs/dev-portal-content/docs/guides/Integration-Guides/tax-service-integration-guide/tax-services-specification.md

 In synchronous integration, VTEX’s Checkout API triggers and sends a request to the external tax service API whenever there are changes to a customer’s cart, such as adding or removing items.

->⚠️ Timeout for the request is five seconds.\n- There is no retry in case of timeout.\n- If the external service that responds to the request times out constantly, the store will not be able to finish the order.\n- If this integration is active, it applies to all stores in that account.
+>⚠️ Timeout for the request is five seconds.
+There is no retry in case of timeout.
+If the external service that responds to the request times out constantly, the store will not be able to finish the order.
+If this integration is active, it applies to all stores in that account.

 ### Checkout Configuration